 P.S.
-CILISOS is trying to be as factually correct as CILISOS can… So, if got mistake, please don’t sedition us, just tell us about it….
+We’re trying to be as factually correct as we can without boring you with legal legislative mumbo-jumbo… So, if got mistake, please don’t sedition us, just tell us about it in the comments, k?

-1. Agong cannot sack the PM but he may be able to sack other menteri
+1. The Agong cannot sack the PM, but may be able to sack other menteri

 How does one show ‘no support’ for the PM?